py1u/SWE-guide-to-code-interviews/README.md

-# Software Engineering: Preparing For the Coding Interview 2021-2022
+# A Guide To Winning the Code Interviews and becoming a Software Engineer

 ### A guide on the progression of thinking like a software developer from start to finish.
 Exploring easy, medium, and hard-level coding interview questions from the top tech companies.